ssea-lab/BugTriage/DFATPL/README.md

 ## Additional details

-The datasets in this paper can be obtained from the raw data in https://github.com/ssea-lab/BugTriage/tree/master/raw%20data/eclipse.
+The datasets in this paper can be obtained by processing the raw data in https://github.com/ssea-lab/BugTriage/tree/master/raw%20data/eclipse.